njoppi2/my-scripts/README.md

 Sometimes I had the problem of not knowing how I had spent my time during a day or even week, so I created this to help me remember.
 The idea is very simple, a crontab job that takes a screenshot of my screen every 20m, and saves it inside a folder named with the current date.
 On startup I upload to a website called Notion the current date, so I can keep track of the days I have screenshots and uploaded them there later.

+### unusable computer

+I really dislike to forget the time, and have to cook dinner too late at night.
+A time that works for me is at around 10h30 PM, so I created a script with the intention of making it easier for me to cook at that time than to keep using the computer.
+The script executes every 30s between 10h30 PM and 11h00 PM, minimizing all the windows, and disabling wi-fi.
+If I'm busy and really need to use the computer during that time, it can turned off.